 League and Club Administrators

-League and Club Administrators will be considered members of the Association when the League Affiliation fees have been paid to the Association and a Roster of League or Club Administrators has been received by the Secretary.
-Every member league and club is required to notify the Secretary of changes to its Administrators.
-Every member league and club is required to provide the Secretary with any changes to their Constitution and Bylaws.
+League and Club Administrators will be considered members of the Association when the League Affiliation fees have been paid to the Association and a Roster of League or Club Administrators has been received by the State Registrar.
+Every member league and club is required to notify theRegistrar of changes to its Administrators.
+Every member league and club is required to provide the Registrar with any changes to their Constitution and Bylaws.

 Association Officers and Program Administrators